stake-house/stakehouse/README.md

 - [Wizard](https://github.com/stake-house/eth2-validator-wizard) - We need more users to test this on Pyrmont, Prater and Mainnet.
 - [Eth2xK8s](https://github.com/lumostone/eth2xk8s) - We need more users to test this on Prater.
 If you are familiar with Kubernetes or you want to learn more about it, this is a great project to start on.
+- [Stereum](https://stereum.net/) - GUI installer for running validators on remote hosts.
+In depth support/feedback on [their discord](https://discord.gg/zCFTQ6xDHV).

 We would love to hear your feedback if you decide to try these projects.
 Make sure to join our #stakehouse🥩🏠 channel on [discord](https://invite.gg/ethstaker).